Brendan Corish: Political career

 In 1960 Corish succeeded William Norton as Labour Party leader.
 He introduced new policies which made the party more socialist in outlook and described the party program as Christian socialist.
 Corish considered that the party principles were those endorsed by Pope John XXIII and greatly admired the Pope who he said was "one of the greatest contributors of all changes in Irish attitudes".
 However, the party moved carefully because 'socialism' was still considered a dirty word in 1960s Ireland.
 Corish claimed that Ireland would be 'Socialist in the Seventies'.
 To a certain extent he was right because Fine Gael and the Labour Party formed a coalition government between 1973 and 1977.
 Corish became Tánaiste and Minister for Health and Social Welfare.
+A wide range of social security benefits were introduced during Corish's time as a government minister, including a Deserted Wife's Benefit and Unmarried Mother's Allowance, Prisoner's Wife's Allowance, Single Woman's Allowance, and the Supplementary Welfare Allowance, providing supplementary income to individuals and families with low incomes.
+In 1974, compulsory social insurance was extended to virtually all employees, and that same year short-term social insurance benefits (occupational injury, maternity, unemployment and sickness benefits) became partially index-linked.
+According to one study, this signalled “an extension in the function of the income maintenance system from basic income support to proportional replacement of market earnings for some groups.”
+The replacement of the existing flat-rate unemployment benefit with an earnings-related benefit meant that the average unemployment replacement rate went up from about 30% to 60%.

 Corish was deeply religious, telling the Dáil in 1953 that "I am an Irishman second, I am a catholic first...if the hierarchy give me any direction with regard to catholic social teaching or catholic moral teaching, I accept without qualification in all respects the teaching of the hierarchy and the church to which I belong".

 In 1977, the Taoiseach Liam Cosgrave called a general election, and Fianna Fáil was returned to power in a landslide victory.
 Corish resigned as leader of the Labour Party, having signalled his intent to do so before the election.
 He was succeeded as party leader by Frank Cluskey.
 Corish retired from politics completely at the February 1982 general election.